Variational assimilation of sparse time-averaged data for efficient adjoint-based optimization of unsteady RANS simulations: Methods

 \subsection{Problem statement}

-In the following it is elaborated on the simulation of unsteady flow problems.
+In the following it is elaborated on the unsteady simulation of incompressible flow problems.
 Additionally, the stationary discrete adjoint method is applied to such flow problems to tune the stationary parameter in the context of data assimilation.